papamarkou/GeometricMCMC.jl/README.md

 Furthermore, the package provides the `linearZV()` and `quadraticZV()` functions for the computation of the zero-variance (ZV) Monte Carlo Bayesian estimators, see [this publication](http://link.springer.com/article/10.1007%2Fs11222-012-9344-6).

+## Installation and usage

+To install the GeometricMCMC package, the typical commands of the Julia package manager are used:

+    Pkg.update()
+    Pkg.add("GeometricMCMC")

+After installation, the following typical statement is typed in the Julia command prompt so as to use the GeometricMCMC package:

+    using GeometricMCMC

 ## Tutorial

 This file serves as a tutorial explaining how to use the MCMC routines of the